Frequently-Asked Questions

 Find a Surgeon Today

-Your medical history is extremely important to the success of the operation.
-Before surgery, your doctor will consider your occupation and activity level, your overall health, the condition of the other levels of your spine, any medications you are taking, and any allergies you have to determine the best course of treatment for you.
+Your medical history is extremely important to help your surgeon understand your condition and determine the best procedure for your situation.
+Before surgery, your doctor will consider your occupation and activity level, your overall health, the condition of the other levels of your spine, any medications you are taking, and any allergies you may have in order to determine the best course of treatment for you.
 Your doctor will also discuss the procedure at length as well as its potential risks and benefits.

-Whether you are having a prodisc C or L Total Disc Replacement, you will be placed under general anesthesia.
-For prodisc L procedures, the surgeon accesses the spine through a small incision in your abdomen.
-During either surgery, the doctor will remove the unhealthy disc and expand the intervertebral disc space using special instruments to decompress the nerve root and create space for the prosthesis.
+Whether you are having a prodisc C or prodisc L Total Disc Replacement, you will be placed under general anesthesia.
+For prodisc L lumbar procedures, the surgeon accesses the spine through a small incision in your abdomen.
+For a prodisc C cervical procedures, the spine is accessed through a small incision in your neck.
+During either surgery, the doctor will remove the symptomatic disc and expand the intervertebral disc space using special instruments to decompress the nerve root and create space for the prosthesis.
 Following measurement of the appropriate size and precise preparation of the implant area, the implant is inserted centrally under X-ray control.
+Uniquely in prodisc surgeries, surgeons can intraoperatively alter their choice of implant to better suit patient anatomy.

 It is an acronym for STand-ALone Interbody Fusion.